New Light at the Hard Rock Cafe in:

 –the preceding article by Jeff Smith appeared in the September 1989 issue of Professional Stained Glass Magazine [updates and additions in brackets].

-Amazingly, the one-time president of the Stained Glass Association of America, and, at that time chair of the SGAA’s Ethics Committee [!?!], John Kebrle had quietly made a knockoff of our design in violation of Ben’s/our copyright.
+Amazingly, the one-time president of the Stained Glass Association of America, AND, the current chair of the SGAA’s ETHICS COMMITTEE [!?!], John Kebrle had quietly made a knockoff of our design in violation of Ben’s/our copyright.
 None of us had been contacted.
 The quality of the doppelgänger suffered without Soderquist’s involvement with the portraiture.
 Later, more and more “Elvis sightings” were reported.
 Chuck and Jerry Lee too.
 The Elvis Window in Orlando, for example, portrays a sinister-looking Elvis (sorta) look-alike in a gold-lamé suit that appears to have gotten the brown acid.
 Kebrle’s ripoffs turned up in HRCs in Orlando, Boston, Philadelphia, Washington, DC, Beijing, Acapulco, several locations in Japan and . . . who really knows? (kebrelestainedglass.com boasts of stained glass at a whopping 43 HRC locations).